hojimat/gammametric/_posts/2022-6-19-market-news.md

 According to the EIA forecasts, the diesel prices will fall significantly to form an average of 4.78$ per gallon, keeping in mind that so far it has been over 5.7$.

+The main news this week has been Fed's decision to raise the benchmark interest rate by 75 points instead of 50.
+This will cause the savings to rise and consumption to fall.
+This will help stabilize the prices but might lead to a recession, as WSJ points out.
+For freight markets, this means a bigger share of manufacturing goods than consumption goods.

 #### Historically

 According to the Commodity Flow Survey by the Bureau of Transportation Statistics, the top states of origin by loads to trucks are: